 World number 10 Brooks Koepka claimed his first major title at this year’s U.S. Open.
 His score of 16 under for the tournament was the joint lowest ever, equalling Rory McIlroy’s 2011 performance.

 Tiger Woods is not currently ranked in the world top 1000, having missed most of the last 2 seasons with injury.
 But with Tiger set to return to competitive golf at the end of November, and with him being comfortably the highest earning golfer of all time, we thought we would find out how much each of his 85,839 shots has earned him.

 So as you can see, as well as having made the most money out of the game, Tiger is comfortably the highest earner per shot — both overall and in a single season.
 In fact, his 4 wins from 6 official tournaments in 2008 meant that he banked an incredible $4,191 every time he struck the golf ball.

 That wraps it up for our look at the earnings per shot of the world’s top 10 golfers.

 Are you surprised at just how much the top golfers make every time they hit that little white ball?
 Let us know in the comments.

-Fancy your chances of being the next Tiger or Rory, or are just getting started in the game, then check out our beginner’s guide to golf.
-Or if you’re looking to upgrade your gear for the new season, then take a look at our guide to the best golf shoes in 2018.
+Fancy your chances of being the next Tiger or Rory, or are just getting started in the game, then check out our guide to cheap golf simulators you can use at home.
+Or if you’re looking to upgrade your gear for the new season, then take a look at our guide to irons for mid handicap golfers here.